 All grant and loan funds are credited to the student’s account following the add/drop period of each semester by the Office of the Bursar.
 Federal work-study funds are never credited to student accounts and should not be used in determining payment of the tuition bill.
 Work-study funds are earned during the semester and paid directly to the student on a bi-weekly basis.

 The receipt of outside assistance, including but not limited to state scholarships, scholarships from private organizations, and high school awards, may result in an adjustment to the original aid offer when the additional assistance provides the student with total funds in excess of calculated institutional eligibility.
-When it is necessary to adjust an aid offer, reductions will be made based on the institutional need and packaging policy.
-Changes will be made first to offset any unmet need and then federal loans and work-study awards before adjustments are made to need-based grant.
-In some cases, students may be able to retain their subsidized loan if they have need-based federal eligibility.
+When it is necessary to adjust an aid offer, reductions will be applied to federal need-based student loans or federal work-study first.

 Any aid recipient who withdraws from the College is subject to the refund and repayment policy published in the Financial Information section of the College catalog.
 Appropriate refunds and repayments to federal aid accounts will be calculated in accordance with federal and institutional policy in effect at the time of withdrawal.

-All financial aid recipients are required to maintain satisfactory academic progress as defined by the Student Success Center in the Academic Policies section of the catalog, and by the US Department of Education.
+All financial aid recipients are required to maintain satisfactory academic progress as defined by the Office of the Dean of Undergraduate and Graduate Studies, the Department of Education, and specified in the College Catalog.
 Failure to maintain the minimum standards for completion of degree requirements will result in the loss of all aid.

 Most of the financial aid applications require students to submit application materials electronically.
 Applicants using an electronic process are encouraged to allow sufficient time for problems that may be encountered during peak filing times.
-Applicants are urged to mail all supplemental application materials early enough to allow sufficient time for postal handling and delivery before the published deadline dates.
-Applicants are required to complete the appropriate forms each year assistance is sought by the published deadline.
+Applicants are urged to mail all application materials early enough to allow sufficient time for postal handling and delivery before the published deadline dates.
+Applicants are required to complete the appropriate forms each year assistance is sought.
 The information noted below applies solely to undergraduate students.
 Graduate and continuing education students should consult the catalog specific to their program for information on filing requirements and types of financial assistance available.

 - Entering Freshmen

-All entering freshman applicants for financial aid must submit an official Free Application for Federal Student Aid (FAFSA) and a College Scholarship Service (CSS) Profile Application.
+All entering freshman applicants for financial aid must submit a Free Application for Federal Student Aid (FAFSA) and a College Scholarship Service (CSS)/PROFILE Application.
 Both forms must arrive at the appropriate processing center prior to our published deadlines.
-The FAFSA is required from those students interested solely in federal financial assistance, while the FAFSA and CSS Profile are required to determine eligibility for need-based institutional assistance.
-For students whose parents are self-employed or have an interest in a business, partnership, S-corporation, or corporation, additional business tax returns may also be required.
+The FAFSA is required from those students interested solely in federal financial assistance, while the FAFSA and CSS/PROFILE are required to determine eligibility for institutional assistance.

 - Transfer Students

-All transfer students are required to complete the FAFSA and CSS Profile Application.
+All transfer students are only required to have completed the FAFSA or Renewal FAFSA and a CSS/PROFILE Application.
 Both forms must arrive at the appropriate processing center prior to our published deadlines.
-The FAFSA is required from those students interested solely in federal financial assistance, while the FAFSA and CSS Profile are required to determine eligibility for need-based institutional assistance.
-For students whose parents are self-employed or have an interest in a business, partnership, S-corporation, or corporation, additional business tax returns may also be required.
+The FAFSA is required from those students interested solely in federal financial assistance, while the FAFSA and CSS/PROFILE are required to determine eligibility for institutional assistance.

 - Federal Direct Loan Program